veeso/tui-realm/docs/en/advanced.md

 ## Introduction

-TODO: youtube link
-> 👀 If you prefer there's also a crash course of tui-realm on my [Youtube Channel]() where I cover all of these arguments

 This guide will introduce you to all the advanced concepts of tui-realm, that haven't been covered in the [get-started guide](get-started.md).
 Altough tui-realm is quite simple, it can also get quiet powerful, thanks to all these features that we're gonna cover in this document.

 What you will learn: